 Program The CFMC considers all expense needs associated with implementing services to produce meaningful results and in carrying out a nonprofit’s mission.
 Applications requesting program support estimate how grant funds would be used in a program budget.
 Funding is provided for ongoing and expanded programs that show the promise of efficacy and sustainability.
 Strong applications include Evaluation Plans with a few measurable goals which will demonstrate progress towards the program’s broader outcomes.

-Community Impact grants typically cover a period of 11 months.
+Impact grants typically cover a period of 12 months.
 Multi-year proposals may be considered for larger or nonprofit sector initiatives, but are the exception.

-An evaluation report is due 11 months after you have been awarded a Community Impact grant.
+An evaluation report is due 12 months after you have been awarded an Impact Grant.
 Complete the report in our Online Grants Manager.
 The evaluation report describes how the grant was used, the impact it had on your organization and community, and what you have learned.

-More information on the grants awarded can be found below by program area.
+More information on the grants awarded can be found below.

-The goal of the Community Impact Grant Program is to increase impact and build strong relationships with our partners to help make a difference in our community.
+The goal of the Impact Grants Program is to increase impact and build strong relationships with our partners to help make a difference in our community.
 We have developed a thorough grant application review process to carefully consider each request.

 The grant committee, composed of board members, reviews the larger grant proposals (requesting over $20,000) and makes recommendations.
 These dedicated volunteers have opened up the grantmaking process to be truly community-driven and allow us to leverage the expertise of a larger group.